rorycl/xerooauthtokenserver/README.md

 # xerooauthtokenserver

-version 0.0.7 October 2021
+version 0.1.0 May 2022

 ## Summary

 XeroOauthTokenServer is an http server for managing OAuth2 tokens for the Xero accounting SaaS service.
-The server acts as a sidecar or proxy, providing an easy upgrade path for software designed for the previous Xero OAuth1 flow or for avoiding having to integrate OAuth2 in-service.
+The server acts as a sidecar or proxy, allowing easy integration of Xero OAuth2 flows.

-After taking the user through the Xero Oauth2 flow the server makes a json access token available at the /token endpoint, and will refresh tokens when required, or when the refresh token is due to expire.
+After taking the user through first a login screen for providing the Xero client id, client secret and tenant id, the programme then takes the user through the Xero Oauth2 flow.
+If this is successful, the server makes a json access token available at the /token endpoint, and will refresh tokens when required, or when the refresh token is due to expire.

 The `xerooauthtokenserver/token` package makes it easy to integrate the Xero OAuth2 flow into a Go programme, including automated token